 We have decided to remove the ability for Trust Level 0 users to post in some categories to improve the quality of new user’s post by letting them to educate themselves before they are able to reply.

-The requirements to get to TL1 for those that don’t know or remember are
+The current requirements to get to TL1 are

 Nothing unreasonable.
 Just enough let users to educate themselves on the topics before they start or reply to them.